-Oracle Service Cloud (OSvC), All versions
+Oracle B2C Service (OSvC), All versions

 Most email loops can be identified by either many duplicate incidents or incidents that have many duplicate threads.
 The type of loop depends on the auto-responder.
 If the responder sends enough of the original message to contain the tracking string, then incidents are updated with many threads.
 If the responder does not send the tracking string then duplicate incidents may be created.
 If a site has one type of loop, the other will usually also exist.
 For more information on email tracking strings please refer to Answer ID 5331: Incident Update by Email.

 1. To search for the current loops you need to create two reports.
 Refer to the following answers for instructions.

 2. Inspect the incidents identified by the 2 reports and decide which are appropriate.
 Often times there are multiple appropriate incidents with duplicate subjects and/or incidents with many threads due to processes or external integrations (such as forms that create incidents).

 3. Gather email addresses from the incidents which appear to be loops.